bombless/getting-started-with-piston/README.md

 ### Installing SDL2 and FreeType on Windows

 Unfortunately, Windows is the toughest platform to develop on.
 The Windows version of Rust comes bundled with a minimal MinGW inside.
-Because there are so many versions of MinGW (tdm vs sjlj, w32 vs w64), and because the compiler used to link the development libraries must match the compiler used to link your final application, producing the correct \*.a and \*.dll files is extremely frustrating on Windows.
+Because there are so many versions of MinGW (tdm vs sjlj, w32 vs w64), and because the compiler used to link the development libraries must match the compiler used to link your final application, producing the correct \*.a and \*.dll files is trickier.
+The stock versions of MinGW won't cut it, you'll have to go to the MinGW sourceforge page and find the correct version for your system.

 Luckily for you crazy kids, C has a stable ABI, so you can simply plug in the binaries I have produced!